MoseleyBioinformaticsLab/isoenum/docs/tutorial.rst

 Docker input file/string specification
 ''''''''''''''''''''''''''''''''''''''

-As shown above, ``isoenum`` command-line interface asks user to provide one required parameter ``<path-to-ctfile-file-or-inchi-file-or-inchi-string>`` which is file or string with information required to create isotopically-resolved ``InChI``.
+As shown above, the ``isoenum`` command-line interface asks the user to provide one required parameter ``<path-to-ctfile-file-or-inchi-file-or-inchi-string>`` which is file or string with information required to create isotopically-resolved ``InChI``.

-In order to provide input file path to ``isoenum`` docker container you will need to mount it as volume for docker container so it can see it.
+In order to provide the input file path to the ``isoenum`` docker container, you will need to mount it as a volume for the docker container so the container can see it.

 .. warning::

-   You need to provide absolute path to input file, otherwise docker container will not be able to see it.
+   You need to provide the absolute path to the input file, otherwise the docker container will not be able to see it.

-   For example, ``-v /absolute/path/to/input.txt:/input.txt``, where path on the left side of ``:`` is absolute path on host machine and path on the right side of ``:`` is path within docker container.
+   For example, ``-v /absolute/path/to/input.txt:/input.txt``, where path on the left side of ``:`` is the absolute path on the host machine and the path on the right side of ``:`` is the path within the docker container.

-To illustrate, let's invoke ``isoenum`` docker container and provide input files:
+To illustrate, let's invoke the ``isoenum`` docker container and provide input files:

    * Path to ``CTfile`` (i.e. ``Molfile`` or ``SDfile``).